binkley/kunits/README.md

 The build is vanilla [Maven](pom.xml), with [Batect](https://batect.dev) offered as a means to reproduce locally what CI does.

-This is, by default, a _quiet_ build.
-That is, there is no output unless there is an error.
-If you prefer to see messages from Maven as the build progresses, run this way:
+This is, by default, a _noisy_ build.
+That is, there is lots output even without errors.
+If you prefer to no messages from Maven as the build progresses (errors still disply), run this way:

 ```
-$ /mvnw clean verify -Dorg.slf4j.simpleLogger.defaultLogLevel=INFO
+$ /mvnw clean verify -Dorg.slf4j.simpleLogger.defaultLogLevel=WARN
 ```

 Use `./mvnw` or `./batect build` to build, run tests, and create a demo